The polytope of all $q$-rank functions: Representable q -polymatroids

 We want to conclude this section by observing that it is not possible to identify the points in $\RP$ that correspond to representable $q$-polymatroids.
-This is because there are no axiomatic systems for those $q$-polymatroids.
+This is because there is no axiomatic system for those $q$-polymatroids.
 However, we might be inclined to speculate that they are vertices of $\RP$.
 Unfortunately, the following example shows that this is not the case.